Revelations (Audioslave album): Background and recording

 According to guitarist Tom Morello, most of the 20 songs that Audioslave brought to the studio for possible inclusion on Revelations had been written before the band went on their most recent U.S. tour, so they were able to "[work] out the kinks of some of these songs in front of a live audience".
 Many of the songs incorporate 1960s and '70s soul and funk influences that were new for the band, with Morello saying the album "sounds like Led Zeppelin meets Earth, Wind & Fire", and Chris Cornell referring to his new "Seventies funk and R&B-flavor vocals."
-Love, life, and loss are all themes on the album, and political activism started to rear its head in Audioslave's music in songs such as "Wide Awake", which uses the Hurricane Katrina disaster and George W. Bush as subject matter.
+The song "Wide Awake" was written to criticize the Bush administration's response to Hurricane Katrina.
 The band had completed recording the album when producer Brendan O'Brien requested one more song to close it, so they wrote and recorded "Moth" the next day, making it the last song Audioslave made together; in it, Chris Cornell sings: "I won't fly around your fire anymore".

 While promoting the album, Morello stated in an interview that "Revelations is the first record [Cornell] didn't smoke, drink or take drugs through the recording."
 However, he later clarified that "Chris was stone sober during the making of our Out of Exile album.
 Chris was also sober during the making of Revelations and prior to recording he gave up smoking as well.
 I apologize for any confusion or concern that was stirred up by the original article.
 Sobriety can be a matter of life or death and Chris' courage in maintaining his health for years has been an inspiration."